rahuul2992000/WaterRAF/README.md

      Retrieves windows, computes the pointwise average over the retrieved windows, averaged context is concatenated with the original input, then forecasts
   2. `Strategy-B-ChronosBolt.ipynb`
      _“Augmenting-First, Averaging-Later”_
-     Retrieves windows, runs Chronos on each, then averages the forecasts.
+     Retrieves windows, concatenates each retrieved window with original input separately, runs Chronos on each, then averages the forecasts.
   3. `Strategy-C-ChronosBolt.ipynb`
      _“Long-Context Concatenation”_
      Concatenates all retrieved windows and original context into one long input, then forecasts